 6. Reassess service desk analyst capability needs

 Addressing all of the above might mean that simply being able to follow a service desk script is no longer enough.
 For example, treating an issue as people issue rather than simply a technology issue.
-Plus, with more remote employees, they’ll also need to be able to work in harmony with the needed technology while focused on delivering a suitable employee experience.
+Plus, with more remote employees, they’ll also need to be able to work in harmony with the needed technology while focused on delivering a suitable employee experience and service desk success.

 7. Make employee wellbeing a focus